edysfy/Group_website/uxDesign.md

 </tr>
 <tr>
   <td><img src="supporting_images/Christina.png" width="100" align="left"></td>
   <td>"I'm a regular guitar teacher looking to make a difference in some way.
 I am not sure what cause I would want to contribute in.
 There are many options.
 I wish there was an application that give me a good concrete evidence of how these issues are across the globe.
-I want know what people are going through at ccertain locations.
-I dont know how I can contribute.
-Maybe through donations at local charties, or offering my support through volenteering at locations where the struggle is real."</td>
+I want know what people are going through at certain locations.
+I don't know how I can contribute.
+Maybe through donations at local charities, or offering my support through volunteering at locations where the struggle is real."</td>
   <td>Daniel will use EmoteMap by reading users posts, surfing the map.
-Similar to the data analyst but less rigourous.
-He might be more interested to explore the map, so he can create an account and search.
+Similar to the data analyst but less rigorous.
+He might be more interested in exploring the map and may create an account so he can search.
 He can show this app to his friends too.</td>
 </tr>
 </table>

 ## Early prototyping - paper prototypes and feedback

 <img src="supporting_images/Paper_prototype_start.jpeg" width="350" align="right">

 Our three key users had been identified, and it was now time to start putting our idea into action.
 The first real visualisation of the website consisted of a paper prototype.
 This ensured all members of the group were on the same page (no pun intended) regarding the layout, and allowed us to easily and to quickly make adjustments during a group discussion.
 The creation of this prototype really was the first time the ideas we had shared verbally were coming together in a physical, visual form.
 Because of this, we focused on making it as simple as possible, including only the core features.
 At this point in time, we had decided that the core features were: ability to signup (and login), be able to zoom in and out of the map, read EmotePosts of other users, create EmotePosts and search for EmotePosts.
 Our original, finalised paper prototype is shown to the right.
 <br>

 <br>
 At this point, our prototype consisted of only the ideas we had come up with within the team.
 Despite the fact that our team consisted of five individuals of different academic backgrounds, we were still prone to 'tunnel vision'.
 We knew that it was crucial to get external feedback, and as early as possible.
 We shared our paper prototype with friends and family.
 At this stage, we understood it was difficult to grasp the concept of the project looking at a paper prototype alone, so we informed the individuals on the idea beforehand.
 We were looking for feedback on our core features, and in the form of written comments (questionnaires with specific questions were used during the wireframe phase, at this stage we did not want to place any restrictions on the feedback).
 <br>
 <br>
 <br>

-One individual made an important suggestion: to remove the need to signup before interacting with the globe and other user posts.
-We originally planned it like so to encourage more people to signup.
+One individual made an important suggestion: to remove the need to sign up before interacting with the globe and other user posts.
+We originally planned it like so to encourage more people to sign up.
 However the individual's reasoning was a stronger point: they warned that the user would be signing up to something they may not completely understand, and in some cases this may turn the potential user away entirely.
 Of course, we could have put an 'about' page as the splash screen, but it should be interactive, and allow users to learn by doing (this would immediately integrate the ‘serious play’ aspect).
-We also decided to include a ‘signup’ option on a navbar.
+We also decided to include a ‘sign up’ option on a navbar.
 The image below shows the changes we made to our paper prototype as a response:

 <p align="center">
 <img src="supporting_images/Paper_prototype_before_and_after.jpeg" width="700">